 Then came a once-in-a-lifetime chance which, I was sure, would solve my dilemma.

-Each year Marvel’s Direct Sales Department hosted a Distributors’ Conference, wherein we’d invite executives from our dozen distribution companies to join us in some exotic locale to be treated to amazing experiences in between presentations of what was coming out of Marvel during the ensuing year.
+Each year Marvel’s Direct Sales Department hosted a Distributors’ Conference, wherein we’d invite executives from our dozen distribution companies to join us in some exotic locale to be treated to amazing experiences between presentations of what was coming out of Marvel during the ensuing year.
 It was — in a world where those on the front lines of selling our product typically worked in dimly lit, filthy stores, drove a 15-year-old car, ate 7-11 hot dogs for lunch, and lived in their mothers’ basements — a mortifying extravagance.
-To wit, in 1992, we spent a couple of hundred grand hosting our conference on Grand Cayman.
-While there, in addition SCUBA trips and beach soirées, we (…wait for it…) rented a private island.
-We also rented crewed sailboats to silently ferry our guests quickly to and slowly from our leeward island’s exclusive beach party.
+To wit, in 1992, we spent a couple of hundred grand hosting our conference in Old San Jan, Puerto Rico.
+While there, in addition to crab races and a conch feast, we (…wait for it…) rented a private island.
+We also rented crewed sailboats to silently ferry our guests quickly to and slowly from our leeward island’s exclusive beach soirée.
 Ridiculous.
 Amazing, but ridiculous.

 The following week I was back at 387 Park Avenue South, and so was Stan.
-I soon saw him coming my way, down the hall.
-I walked toward him, ecstatically.
+I soon saw him coming my way, down one of The Halls.
+I walked toward him ecstatically.
 From now on, Stan “The Man” Lee would greet me by name!
 I couldn’t wait for it to happen the first time.

 “Heyhowyadoin’!” he said.

 Bruce Costa lives in Bucks County, Pennsylvania.